Avoid The New Internet Explorer

 And don't try break-dancing underwater.
 That is all.

-All content in this website is the property of David J. Bishop and Copyright ©David J. Bishop 2004-2008
+All content in this web-site is the property of Fourth Floor Comics and Copyright ©Fourth Floor Comics 2004-2012

-Unauthorized use of any Life on the Fourth Floor materials including characters, images, animations and texts is strictly prohibited.
+Unauthorized use of any Life on the Fourth Floor materials including characters, images and texts is strictly prohibited.